Young Artists Forum

 The Young Artists Forum (YAF) is a Palestinian non-governmental organization.
 It was officially established on December 23, 2002, and is located in Ramallah, Palestine.
-YAF is formally registered with three Palestinian Ministries: the Ministry of the Interior, the Ministry of Culture, and the Ministry of Education and Higher Education.
+YAF is registered with three Palestinian Ministries: the Ministry of the Interior, the Ministry of Culture, and the Ministry of Education and Higher Education.
 The YAF has a Fine Art evening school for the talented of all ages, and its curriculum is certified by the Ministry of Education and Higher Education.
-Each course has a graduation certificate which is recognized by the Ministry of Education and Higher Education.

 The YAF supports few main activities: